 Heat.
 Sperm production is best at a lower temperature than your normal body temperature.
 If you wear compression shorts or tight underwear, spend all day sitting at a desk or even do lots of cycling, you can damage your sperm.
 Changing these habits can dramatically improve sperm production and DNA quality.

-Many men with high sperm DNA damage or poor semen analysis results have a treatable condition.
+Many men with high sperm DNA damage have a treatable condition.
 Treatment options may include medical or surgical intervention.
-For example, repairing a varicocele can improve sperm numbers and reduce DNA damage.
+For example, repairing a varicocele can reduce DNA damage.
 The same has been found for antibiotic treatment of an underlying infection.
 After treatment, couples can often become pregnant naturally.
 For the remaining men, assisted reproduction treatments like IVF may be the best pathway to having a baby.
-IVF success is impacted by both low sperm count and high sperm DNA damage.
+IVF success is impacted by high sperm DNA damage.
 In these cases, ICSI may be the more successful treatment.
-Fertility treatment can also be more successful if sperm quality is improved beforehand.
+Fertility treatment can also be more successful if sperm DNA quality is improved beforehand.

 If you would like to discuss your results with a male fertility expert, please contact us at firstname.lastname@example.org.

-A single test provides a snap shot of your sperm DNA quality and sperm count.
-Men make new batches of sperm every 3 months and so these characteristics can change with time.
-Repeating your fertility tests after 3-6 months of lifestyle improvements or medical treatment can give you peace of mind that the quantity and DNA quality of your sperm have improved.
+A single test provides a snap shot of your sperm DNA quality.
+Men make new batches of sperm every 3 months and so DNA quality can change with time.
+Repeating your test after 3-6 months of lifestyle improvements or medical treatment can give you peace of mind that your sperm DNA quality has improved.